Table of Contents

 3. Finally, if you prefer to track mobile traffic in Google Analytics, go to Reports > User > Tech > Tech details.
 Scroll down to see mobile, desktop, tablet, and smart TV traffic.

-9. Engagement Metrics
+9. Engagement metrics

 Alternatively, use AgencyAnalytics to consolidate these metrics to track (alongside other SEO metrics, if you choose).
 That way, you’ll see the overall SEO picture more clearly.

-10. Average CTR (Click-Through Rate)
+10. Average CTR (click-through rate)

 While the above SEO metrics measure the engagement of visitors once they're on your client’s site, tracking organic CTR (click-through rate) is a measure of engagement while the user is still on the SERP.

-In other words, this SEO metric shows whether a user is interested enough to even click on a website when it shows up.
+In other words, this SEO metric indicates whether a user is interested enough to even click on a website when it shows up.
 There’s no engagement if users don’t click on your clients’ websites to begin with!

 If you’re observing low CTRs, ask a few key questions like: